telerik/reporting-docs/using-reports-in-applications/dot-net-core-support.md

 dotnet build
 ````

 	and run the application.
-When running in debug mode Visual Studio Code will ask to add debug configuration to launch.json.
+When running in debug mode Visual Studio Code will ask to add debug configuration to _launch.json_.

 ## Containerize Telerik Reporting